Rene Tosoni: Professional career

-2008: Fort Myers Miracle
+Minnesota Twins

+Minor leagues

 Although Tosoni had a brief stint with the Gulf Coast League Twins to begin the year, he spent the majority of the 2008 season assigned to the Twins' advanced A affiliate, the Fort Myers Miracle.
-With the Miracle, he batted .325 with one home run and 17 RBIs in the first half of the 2008 season—helping his team capture the Florida State League first-half West Division title.
+With the Miracle, he batted .325 with one home run and 17 RBI in the first half of the 2008 season—helping his team capture the Florida State League first-half West Division title.
 Along with teammates Robert Delaney, Brian Dinkelman, Jeff Manship, Wilson Ramos, Anthony Slama and Danny Valencia, Tosoni was selected to represent Fort Myers in the 2008 Florida State League All-Star game, however, a broken leg prevented him from attending.
 He was assigned to the Miracle's seven-day disabled list, and did not play from May 16 until August 26.
 For the season, his average fell to an even .300 upon his short return from the disabled list at the end of the season, however, his two-run home run in the first inning was the deciding factor in the Miracle's 2–1 victory over the Dunedin Blue Jays in game one of the 2008 division playoffs.

-2009: New Britain Rock Cats

-To begin the 2009 season, Tosoni was assigned to the Twins' double A affiliate, the New Britain Rock Cats.
+To begin the 2009 season, Tosoni was assigned to the Twins' Double-A affiliate, the New Britain Rock Cats.
 He was elected to participate for the World Team at the All-Star Futures Game at Busch Stadium in St. Louis, the host location of the MLB All-Star Game.
 He appeared as a pinch hitter during the seventh inning and hit a go-ahead double off of Pittsburgh Pirates prospect Brad Lincoln.
 His performance earned him the game's MVP honours.

-2011: Minnesota Twins
+Major leagues

-Tosoni was called up by the Minnesota Twins on April 28, 2011.

-Tosoni had a single in his first Major League appearance off of Tampa Bay Rays starter Jeremy Hellickson.

-He recorded his first RBI in the same game while going 2 for 4 with two singles.
+Tosoni made his major league debut on April 28, 2011.
+He singled in his first Major League plate appearance off of Tampa Bay Rays starter Jeremy Hellickson to lead off the third, and recorded his first RBI in the seventh inning with a single to center.

-On September 27, Tosoni hit his first grand slam in a 7–4 Victory over the Kansas City Royals.
+Tosoni hit his first career home run off the Detroit Tigers' Rick Porcello on May 10.
+On September 27, he hit what turned out to be the final home run of his major league career, and his only career grand slam in a 7–4 victory over the Kansas City Royals.
+For the season, Tosoni slashed .203/.275/.343 with five home runs & 22 RBI.

+Tosoni batted .224 over four different levels in the minor leagues for the Twins in 2012.
+He was released at the end of the season.

-2013: Milwaukee Brewers
+Milwaukee Brewers

-He signed a minor league contract with the Milwaukee Brewers prior to the 2013 season.
+On December 28, 2012, Tosoni signed a minor league contract with the Milwaukee Brewers prior to the 2013 season.
+He batted .238 with 11 home runs and 46 RBI for the Double-A Huntsville Stars in his only season in the Brewers' organization.

-2014: Sioux City Explorers

-Tosoni signed a contract with the Sioux City Explorers of the American Association for the 2014 season.

-2016: Sugar Land Skeeters

-Tosoni was traded from the Sioux City Explorers to the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He became a free agent after the 2016 season.

-Post playing days

-Tosoni was named as the hitting coach for the A advanced Florida Fire Frogs in the Atlanta Braves organization for the 2018 season.